kadkins-pivotal/pcf-on-azure/marketplace-install-instructions.md

 ### Prerequisites

 Read through the install instructions provided on Azure for the marketplace install of PCF.
 You should specifically follow the instructions provided in the "Prerequisites" section.
-The following subsections of this document quickly covers the critical parts of the procedures.
+The following subsections of this document quickly cover the critical parts of the procedures.

 #### Install the Azure CLI